What Systolic, Diastolic Blood Pressure Numbers Mean

 You also can use a wrist blood pressure monitor, but they often aren't as accurate.
 Follow the directions that come with the device to make sure you are using it correctly.

 No matter which type of blood pressure monitor you have, it's a good idea to take it to your doctor's office.
 You can compare its reading to the numbers your doctor gets.
-You should avoid caffeine, cigarettes, and exercise for at least 30 minutes before the test.
+Avoid caffeine, cigarettes, and exercise for at least 30 minutes before the test.

 When you take your blood pressure at home, sit up straight in a chair and put both feet on the floor.
 Ask your doctor or nurse to show you the right way to position your arm so you get accurate readings.

-When you check your blood pressure at home regularly, take it at the same time of day so the readings are consistent.
+Check it at the same time of day so the readings are consistent.
 Then, take several readings about 1 minute apart.
-Be sure to write down these readings.
+Be sure to write down the results.

-Take your blood pressure journal to your doctor's office so you can talk about any changes in your numbers.
-Your doctor will decide whether you need blood pressure medications.
+Take the blood pressure journal to your doctor's office so you can talk about any changes in your numbers.
+Your doctor will decide whether you need medications in addition to lifestyle changes.

 Even if your blood pressure is high, you probably won't have symptoms.
-That's why high blood pressure is often called the "silent killer."
-The first symptom of untreated high blood pressure may be a heart attack, stroke, or kidney damage
+That's why it's often called the "silent killer."
+The first symptom of untreated high blood pressure may be a heart attack, stroke, or kidney damage.